plowsof/flipstarter-waas-wip/README.md

 docker-compose up -d
 ```
 ### Updating the front end using a template from [waas-templates](https://github.com/plowsof/waas-templates)
 Follow the instructions in the github readme of waas-templates.
-The only issue you will have here is if your browser / doman provider is storing things in the cache. ```ctrl+f5``` will purge your local browser.
+The only issue you will have here is if your browser / domain provider is storing things in the cache. ```ctrl+f5``` will purge your local browser.
 See your domain providers instructions on how to purge its cache if you can't see updates.
 ### TODO
 This is still in beta so i must do some sanity checks
 - [ ] sanity checks